U.S. warns citizens in China after 'abnormal' sound injures consulate worker

 The Canadian government in April said it would remove families of diplomats posted to Cuba after Canadian personnel there in 2017 also reported similar health symptoms.

-Reporting by Michael Martina; Editing by Darren Schuettler
+Reporting by Michael Martina; Additional reporting by Lesley Wroughton and Patricia Zengerle in Washington; Editing by Darren Schuettler and Susan Thomas